This article originally ran in 2013 and has been updated to celebrate Paul McCartney’s birthday on June 18th.

 Macca carried on alright, and decades later, Sir Paul has headlined all major music festivals, teamed up with everyone from Nirvana to Kanye, and toured the globe a dozen times over.

 For 50 years, he’s marched to the beat of his own drum.
-In honor of Macca’s 79th birthday today (June 18th), we bring you the 10 best tracks that are all his.
+In honor of Macca’s 80th birthday on June 18th, 2022 we bring you the 10 best tracks that are all his.
 No Beatles, no Wings, just McCartney.